 - If you need to spend some time in a big city Barcelona is only a EUR15 bus ride away

 - Andorra has this beautiful mix of old villages, technology and countryside.
-In a 1km walk I can pass tobacco fields, horses grazing, old town buildings, modern apartments, tractors carrying bales of hay, Fiat Pandas and Porsche 911s.
-Then use the free WiFi.
+In a 1km walk I can pass tobacco fields, horses grazing, old town buildings, modern apartments, tractors carrying bales of hay, daily driven supercars…and Fiat Pandas!

 What Sort of People Live in Andorra?